 We were able to finish one section of the roof completely, including all the parapet wall flashing and inside corner detail, installed a temporary roof drain, as well as welded all the seams.
 Since the plumbing for the IB U-flow drains was not in place yet, we installed IB membrane drain liner, and fitted it into a temporary PVC pipe.
 On the second section of the roof, we only had time to lay down the field sheets of membrane and a drain liner, and left the parapet wall flashing and corners for the next day.

 IB Flat Roof Installation – Day 2

 All seams were welded with the Swiss made Liester hot-air welding equipment which is a de facto standard in the thermoplastic roofing world.
-For long seams we used the Liester Triac Drive – an ultra portable semi-automatic welder which can make a life of a roofer much easier.
+For long seams we used the Liester Triac Drive – an ultra portable semi-automatic welder, which can make a roofer’s life much easier.
 When we need to weld a small section of a seam, the hand welders are perfect.
-But when it comes to longer seams, doing it by hand becomes, if not problematic, but very painful - literally.
-Hand welding can put a lot of stress on your wrists and that is why we invested heavily into automatic welding equipment.
+But when it comes to longer seams, doing it by hand becomes, if not problematic, but very painful – literally.
+Hand welding can put a lot of stress on your wrists and that is why we invested into the very expensive automatic welding equipment.

 Solar Home Roof installation video: Welding IB roof seams